MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 ### How can I add additional resources or exercises as part of a course?

-Currently, the Microsoft Community Training platform doesn't support attaching additional content or exercises as part of courses out-of-the-box.
+Currently, Community Training doesn't support attaching additional content or exercises as part of courses out-of-the-box.
 However, customers can achieve this by using third-party tools such as Microsoft Forms or attaching exercise files in Word and embedding them as a lesson in a course.

 Example: You can attach Microsoft Forms as an external URL as a lesson with exercises or assignment questionnaires for your learners.
 On the form, you can enable file upload as required for learners to complete their assignments and easily attach their work.
 Alternatively, you can share instructions via a Word document attached as a lesson and ask learners to email their work.